maykinmedia/django-common/docs/quickstart.rst

 API projects (team bron)
 ------------------------

-For API projects, see TODO.
+For API projects, see :ref:`apis`.

 Other
 -----